Execution of Nagaenthran K. Dharmalingam: Lawsuit against Sundaresh Menon

 Deputy Public Prosecutor (DPP) Wong Woon Kwong harshly criticized Nagaenthran's mother for filing a meritless lawsuit, and he stated that CJ Menon was not involved in any of the decisions pertaining to Nagaenthran's prosecution, hence the lawsuit was a sign of the continuation of abuse of the court process by Nagaenthran through the involvement of external parties.
 DPP Wong also urged the court to compel Nagaenthran's mother to disclose the identities of those who played a part in submitting the lawsuit, so as to "stem the continued attacks on the fundamental administration of justice."

-After the dismissal of this lawsuit, Nagaenthran, who accepted the verdict, made a final request to the Court of Appeal, being quoted as saying: "I'd like to make a last-minute request to spend some time with my family members.
+Following the dismissal of this lawsuit, Nagaenthran, who accepted the verdict, made a final request to the Court of Appeal, being quoted as saying: "I'd like to make a last-minute request to spend some time with my family members.
 I'm placing this request so I can hold my family members' hands.
 Here in court, Your Honour, I would like to hold my family members' hands, not in prison.
 May I please have permission to hold their hands here?"

 After making the request, the three judges allowed Nagaenthran to spend two hours together with his family in the Supreme Court building and he was given permission to hold their hands one final time.
 As the time was up, Nagaenthran reportedly shared a tearful farewell with his family before he was brought back to Changi Prison, where his execution would take place.

 Upon the news of his lawsuit's rejection, a small vigil was held by activists in Malaysia on the night before his execution.
 Fifty people attended the event, and there were two Malaysian lawyers being probed by the police for taking part in the vigil.
 Lawyers for Liberty also accused the Singapore authorities of "harassing" and "intimidating" Nagaenthran's mother into revealing the names of those who assisted her into filing the lawsuit, claiming the intention of such aid were made out of compassion for a helpless mother desperate to save her child.